The tenderness of the pork loin

 Let us start with a rule of thumb

-and that is to allow approximately 1.5 to 2 hours per pound of pork loin.
+and that is to allow approximately 1.5 to 2 hours of cooking time per pound of pork loin.

 Therefore, if you are looking to smoke 5 pounds of pork loin then allow an